Looking for a gun vise that will make your gun cleaning and maintenance easier? We’ve got you covered.

 With a freestanding vise, you don’t need a workbench or countertop to work on because the vise has its own base that keeps the clamped gun at the ideal height for cleaning or performing maintenance.
 The benefit here is that you don’t have to clean off the workbench (or even own one) in order to benefit from the vise.

 The downside of course is that this type of vise takes up more space and usually can’t really store them in a more compact state without taking the vise apart.
 Some of them have collapsible legs which helps, but it’s still a large footprint.

 Now, if you’re turning one corner of the garage into a gun cleaning and maintenance center, this isn’t really a big deal.
-If you don’t have the space, but you do have a workbench, table, or countertop handy, then a bench vise is for you.
+If you don’t have the space, but you do have a workbench, table, or countertop handy (and the best gun cleaning mat), then a bench vise is for you.